What are the Best Tents for High Winds?

 We picked the best tent for high winds in the 4-person and 8-person tents based primarily on wind-resistance.
 Other criteria included the value for the cost and comfort factors like ventilation and spaciousness.
 Ease of setup and storage extras inside were minor considerations.
 Here are our top tents for windy camping:

-Of the smaller tents, the ALPS Taurus was the only one large enough to really be considered a 4-person tent, although the other two advertised that they were.
+Of the smaller tents, the ALPS Acropolis seems reasonably priced for the value that it is providing.
 It also had a lower height which, combined with the larger footprint, gave it more wind resistance.
 It did have two doors, which was why we knocked a half point off of the wind resistance score.
 On the other hand, the two vestibules were a bonus.

 The CORE Dome Tent was long and narrow, and the rainfly didn’t reach all the way to the ground.
 The anti-fungal tub floor in the NTK tents was one feature that we considered to be important for high wind and rain.
 The NTK Laredo was very similar to the upgraded NTK Arizona, yet it had as much room inside.
 It also had the wind-resistant boulder shape we were looking for and the best dollar value of the three larger tents.
 With all these great features, I guess you could say it blew us away!